Liu Zhao the Emperor He of Han — Turning Point Monarch of the Han Dynasty

-He was an excellent monarch with splendid accomplishments who led his empire to reach another peak but also was the one who left a huge potential peril that caused the prosperous empire to collapse gradually in the next century.
+He was an excellent emperor with splendid accomplishments that led his empire to reach another peak but also was the one who left a huge potential peril that caused the prosperous empire to collapse gradually in the next century.

 A Child Emperor Under Control of His Adoptive Mother

-She kept promoting people of her clan to very important positions, which made her clan became quite powerful; especially after her brother named Dou Xian defeated the Huns (Xiongnu) for good.
+Gradually, more people from Dou's clan were promoted to important positions, which made her clan became quite powerful; especially after her brother named Dou Xian defeated the Xiongnu for good.

-Powerful Clan of the Empress Dowager - The House of Dou
+Power and Conspiracies of the House of Dou

-While, on the other side, was the lonely teenager emperor Liu Zhao; he had no idea of who, among his ministers, were loyal to him or the House of Dou.
+While, on the other side, was the lonely teenager emperor Liu Zhao; he had no idea of who, among his officials, were loyal to him, or to the House of Dou.

-The powerful and contributive general Dou Xian, brother of the Empress Dowager Dou, was an exceptional marshal but an arrogant person.
+The powerful and contributive general Dou Xian (? — 92), brother of the Empress Dowager Dou, was an exceptional marshal but an arrogant person.

-After one part of the Huns (southern Huns) allied with Han by marriage, the northern Huns kept fighting and further expanded since the chaos that Wang Mang caused.
+After the southern part of the Xiongnu allied with the Han by marriage, the northern force kept fighting and further expanded during Wang Mang's reign (9 — 23).

-Dou Xian led Han’s army, allied with southern Huns, defeated northern Huns for several times.
+Dou Xian led Han’s army, allied with southern Xiongnu, defeated the northern part for several times.

-When the northern Huns wanted to surrender, the southern Huns instigated the negotiation; so Dou Xian commanded his army attacked and chased the rest Huns westward far away until they disappeared.
+When the northern Xiongnu wanted to surrender, the southern Xiongnu instigated the negotiation to fail; so Dou Xian commanded his army attacked and chased the rest Xiongnu forces westward far away until they disappeared.

-Then Dou Xian was given countless privileges and powers; but he didn’t know that nothing could keep expanding or when to be humble and modest.
+However, he didn’t know that nothing could keep expanding, or when to be humble and modest.

 He occupied many farmlands illegally, even included a royal princess’ property.
-He kept many professional assassins and murdered a lord from royal Liu’s clan because of jealousy, and those who disagreed or displeased him.
+He kept many professional assassins, murdered a lord from royal Liu’s clan out of jealousy, and those who disagreed or displeased him.

-Soon, Dou Xian and his followers planned to assassinate Emperor Liu Zhao, but the emperor was informed.
+Soon, Dou Xian and his followers planned to assassinate Liu Zhao and rebel, but the emperor was informed.

 Perishing the House of Dou with Help of the Eunuch Group

-Liu Zhao was still a teenager, but was already much older and more mature; he gradually realized that he was just a puppet emperor, while the House of Dou obtained the actual dominance.
+Liu Zhao, though still was a kid, he gradually realized that he was just a puppet emperor, while the House of Dou obtained the actual dominance.

 However, most of his relatives were members of the House of Dou, most ministers and generals were following, or maybe secretly supporting, this clan.
 Besides, Liu Zhao’s every move was being monitored as well.

-Consequently, the only group that Emperor Liu Zhao could easily reach and trust was eunuch, those imperial servants who had served him for a long time.
+That way, the only group that Emperor Liu Zhao could easily reach and trust was eunuch, those imperial servants that had been serving him.

-Liu Zhao asked some eunuchs and his royal guards ambushed in a palace carefully, then he tricked Dou Xian and his main followers to come here, under the name of celebrating their military success.
+Liu Zhao asked some eunuchs and his royal guards ambushed in a palace carefully, then he tricked Dou Xian and his main followers to come, under the name of celebrating their military success.

-Afterward, Liu Zhao captured all of Xian’s followers and removed Xian’s military power; then he grounded the Empress Dowager Dou and commanded Xian and other powerful people of her clan to commit suicide.
+Afterward, Liu Zhao captured all of Dou Xian’s followers and removed his military power; then he commanded Dou Xian and other powerful people of the Dou clan to commit suicide.

 An Excellent Teenager Emperor Liu Zhao